hanwenzhang123/fullstack-note/02-note/README.md

 - Lifting State Up: enable children components to have better smooth communication among each other
 - Composition: {props.children} - pass down as property children, contains any child elements defined within the component
 - Inheritance: not a good model to use in React

+#### Functional Component
+- pure function is a function that doesn’t have any side effects, doesn’t change data outside of function scope, and doesn’t depend on any external state but only the inputs given to it
+- will render the same output for the same input (state and props)

 #### Stateful Component vs Stateless Component
 - stateful components are keeping track of changing data